Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Greater appreciation of life

-Those who experience post-traumatic growth can become more aware of the value of their own lives and life in general.
+Those who experience post-traumatic growth can become more aware of the value of their own lives and develop a deeper appreciation for life in general.
 They may feel this appreciation as an emotion.
 Many might also show their appreciation for life by giving back to their local or global community.

 A greater appreciation of life can mean experiencing greater joy in life’s small, everyday pleasures.
 They may spend more time appreciating nature or doing activities that make them happy.
 Their appreciation of life can also show up in greater interest in the world around them.